An open quantum Kirwan map: Introduction

+There have been many works on symplectic vortex equation and related invariants.
+In \cite{Cieliebak_Gaio_Mundet_Salamon_2002} and \cite{Mundet_2003} the so-called {\it Hamiltonian Gromov--Witten invariants} were defined in certain cases, followed by the project of Mundet--Tian \cite{Mundet_Tian_2009}.
+An alternative approach due to Venugopalan \cite{Venugopalan_quasi} aims at constructing the so-called {\it symplectic quasimap invariants}.
+An approach to the quantum Kirwan map conjecture was initiated in \cite{Gaio_Salamon_2005}, followed by a series of works of Ziltener \cite{Ziltener_Decay, Ziltener_thesis, Ziltener_book}.
+Under certain assumptions, Frauenfelder \cite{Frauenfelder_thesis, Frauenfelder_2004} and the second author \cite{Xu_VHF} constructed Lagrangian Floer cohomology and Hamiltonian Floer cohomology respectively, using the vortex equation.
+The current paper also relies on results proved in \cite{Wang_Xu} \cite{Venugopalan_Xu} \cite{Xu_glue}.

 The transversality of various relevant moduli spaces is achieved by generalizing the stabilizing divisor technique introduced by Cieliebak--Mohnke \cite{Cieliebak_Mohnke}.
-Their original framework allows one to construct genus zero Gromov--Witten invariants for compact rational symplectic manifolds.
-It is extended by by \cite{Charest_Woodward_2017}, \cite{Charest_Woodward_2015} to Lagrangian Floer theory for rational Lagrangian submanifolds.
+Using this method they construct genus-zero Gromov--Witten invariants for compact rational symplectic manifolds.
+Their method is extended by \cite{Charest_Woodward_2017} and \cite{Charest_Woodward_2015} to Lagrangian Floer theory for rational Lagrangian submanifolds.
 In all the previous approaches, a single stabilizing divisor is sufficient.
-In our case we use multiple stabilizing divisors, in order to rule out objects having positive energy whose images are contained in the divisor, or those having less than three intersection points with the divisor.
-In the case of Cieliebak--Mohnke \cite{Cieliebak_Mohnke} or Charest--Woodward \cite{Charest_Woodward_2015}, one can rule out holomorphic spheres contained in the smooth divisor by perturbing the almost complex structure, via the deformation theory of holomorphic maps into the divisor.
-In our case, it becomes extremely technical to rule out affine vortices that are contained in the (singular) stabilizing divisor.
-We include the semi-Fano condition (Definition \ref{defn24}) to simplify the argument.
-However this condition is still not enough to rule out affine vortices that only intersect with the divisor at the infinity.
-Using multiple divisors guarantees the existence of at least one finite intersection point with the divisor.
-Results on hyperbolicity in the sense of algebraic geometry are also helpful in simplifying the arguments.
+In our case we use the K\"ahler hypothesis to construct multiple stabilizing divisors stabilizing objects having positive energy whose images are contained in the divisor (for example, to avoid treating tangency conditions at the infinity for affine vortices).